I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 I rechecked the calculations I had done earlier and indicated my approval to Do’rex.
 He, in turn, contacted Venad Space Traffic Control and advised them of our intent to depart.
 Clearance was granted and I opened the ship-wide comms.

-“Good evening everyone,” I said in my most professional-sounding voice.
+“Good afternoon everyone,” I said in my most professional-sounding voice.
 “This is Captain Kodai up on the bridge and we’ve just received our clearance from Close Orbit and Airspace Control and we are ready for departure.
 While we don’t anticipate any problems with our inertial systems, we do ask that you remain seated until we have cleared atmosphere and achieved orbit.
 Until then, relax and enjoy our flight.
 External sensors are on ship’s channel 7 if you wish to watch the departure.”

 I closed the channel, checked my numbers one more time and flicked them over to Do’rex’s console.
 He looked over at me.